LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

       protocol should be functionally-cohesive, specifying a single functionality.

+   interface
+      See :term:`protocol`.

    prototype
       A self-describing object that may extend or be extended by other objects.
 An object with no instantiation or specialization relations with other objects is always interpreted as a prototype.

    self
-      The object that received the message under processing.
+      The object that received the :term:`message` under processing.

    sender
-      An object that sends a message to other object.
+      An object that sends a :term:`message` to other object.
 When a message is sent from within a :term:`category`, the *sender* is the object importing the category.

    super call
       Call of an inherited (or imported) predicate definition.
 Mainly used when redefining an inherited (or imported) predicate to call the overridden definition while making additional calls.
-Super calls preserve self and may require :term:`dynamic binding` if the predicate is dynamic.
+Super calls preserve :term:`self` and may require :term:`dynamic binding` if the predicate is dynamic.

    specialization
       A :term:`class` is specialized by defining a new class that inherit its